A living style guide for misterburton.com.

 Callout Wrappers

-Specialized containers for highlighting information or providing contextual input.
+Specialized containers that call out information or take contextual input.

 Pro tip

-This aesthetic uses semi-transparent gradients and high-contrast accent borders to draw attention without breaking the moody design language.
+This aesthetic uses semi-transparent gradients and high-contrast accent borders to draw attention without breaking the moody visual style.

 Toast Notifications